Submission Wish List

 Young Adult

-I’m always here for romantic tropes (enemies to lovers, love triangles, fake dating, etc.), big sweeping feelings, really well-drawn worlds, and a great twist.
+I’m always here for high concepts, romantic tropes (enemies to lovers, love triangles, fake dating, etc.), big sweeping feelings, really well-drawn worlds, and a great twist.
 A sense of humor (or at least, wit) is a plus.
 Stories that know how to adapt the well-established literary traditions in a new way—fantasy especially has the added hurdle of needing to really innovate on what we already have.

 I would really like to read things you’d call fun and delightful.
 I generally don’t like problem novels, or anything too depressing.